PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Preliminaries

-In Step 3, we develop test items, which is an iterative procedure involving four steps: (a) construct refinement, where we further clarify the definition of PGSM (e.g., What content domains should be included: number, algebra, probability theory?
-Is proficiency only about knowing, or also about applying and reasoning?), (b) generate a pool of items with domain experts, (c) review the items for obvious misfit, errors and biases, and (d) pilot the items with an ideally representative sample of test takers. (e) With the responses from the pilot step, we can assess the psychometric properties of the test items with IRT and factor analysis (e.g., item discriminativeness; item difficulty; factor structure\footnote{The correlational relationship between the test items intended to measure the construct of interest.}).
+In Step 3, we develop test items, which is an iterative procedure involving five steps: (a) construct refinement, where we further clarify the definition of PGSM (e.g., What content domains should be included: number, algebra, and/or probability theory?
+Is proficiency only about knowing, or also about applying and reasoning?); (b) generate a pool of items with domain experts; (c) review the items for obvious misfit, errors and biases; (d) pilot the items with a representative sample of target test takers; (e) with the responses from the pilot step, we can assess the psychometric properties of the test items with IRT and factor analysis (e.g., item discrimination; item difficulty; factor structure\footnote{Factor structure refers to the correlational relationships between test items used to measure a construct of interest.}).
 We iterate this procedure until we have a set of test items with acceptable psychometric properties.
 Then, in Step 4, we construct the PGSM test by specifying, for instance, which items to include (if not all), in which order, how many equivalent test versions, and what scoring instructions to use.

 In Step 5, the test gets implemented to the intended test takers, followed by Step 6: another round of quality analysis.
-If any item displays low quality characteristics (e.g., zero or negative discriminativeness), it will be left out of the final scoring.
+If any item displays low quality characteristics (e.g., zero or negative discrimination), it will be left out of the final scoring.
 In Step 7, responses of the test takers are scored for each item, and the resulting item-level scores form the basis for estimating proficiency scores using IRT or simpler procedures like (weighted) sums.
-Normalizing the proficiency scores are also typical (e.g., a mean of 500 and a standard deviation of 100) to facilitate interpretations and comparisons.
-Finally, in Step 8, a technical manual is compiled, detailing all the results from Step 1-7, to facilitate correct re-use of the collected data, the test, as well as interpretation of test scores, among other purposes.
+It is typical to also normalise the proficiency scores (e.g., with a mean of 500 and a standard deviation of 100) to facilitate interpretations and comparisons.
+Finally, in Step 8, a technical manual is compiled, detailing Step 1--7 and corresponding results, to facilitate correct re-use of the response data, the test, as well as interpretation of test scores, among other purposes.